 WD 1TB 7200RPM HDD ($65): Once again, we found a quality HDD with 1TB of storage space for $65.
 This seems to be where the prices have settled, for now, anyway.
 While not as fast as an SSD, this Western Digital Blue HDD operates at 7200RPM, making it ideal for low-cost primary storage (game/OS storage) without entering SSD territory.

 We always suggest picking up a solid state drive for the faster data transfer rates that should, among other things, dramatically lower game loading times and boot Windows faster.
+Kingston is selling their 120GB HyperX 3K for only $90, making for a good MLC option at a sub-$100 price-point.

 Samsung DVD-Writer ($17): I really wish I had something witty to say about ODDs, but some of us still have use for these relics.
 If you have an older one, re-use it and save a little money.
 Some cases no longer even support optical drives, but if you require one, then this one spins discs.
 Use promo code EMCPWWD35 before 1/22 and save $3.